Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/19-secure-data-access.md

 18. Select the **publicholidays** table and wait for the data to load.
 Only the data in the publicholidays table is accessible to the user because the user was assigned to the custom OneLake data access role.
 The role permits them to see only the data in the publicholidays table, not data in any of the other tables, files, or folders.

        ![Screenshot of the what the OneLake data access role allows the user to see.](./Images/custom-role-view.png)

-## Clean up resources

-In this exercise, you secured data using workspace access controls, item access controls and, OneLake data access roles.

-1. In the left navigation bar, select the icon for your workspace to view all of the items it contains.
-2. In the menu on the top toolbar, select **Workspace settings**.
-3. In the **General** section, select **Remove this workspace**.